 I wear an Apple Watch Ultra.
 On the side there’s an action button.
 Big, orange, impossible to miss.
 I set it to record Voice Memos.
 One press and I’m recording.
 Walking to lunch, driving to work, lying in bed at 2am with an idea I’ll definitely forget by morning.
 Press, talk, done.

 The memos pile up.
 Some are grocery lists.
 Some are half-baked product ideas.
-Some are genuinely useful thoughts about projects I’m working on.
+Some are specific thoughts about projects I’m working on.
 All of them were archived in the Voice Memos app.
-I’d go in and hit transcribe, copy the transcription, paste it into my second brain, process with Claude Code.
-It worked fine but those steps got monotonous.
+A couple times a week, I’d open my laptop where iCloud had synced the recordings.
+I’d go into the Voice Memos app, hit transcribe on each recording, copy the transcription, paste it into my second brain, then process with Claude Code.
+It worked fine but those steps quickly got monotonous.

 Too Much Friction

-I use Obsidian as my personal knowledge base, my “vault.”
-It’s where I keep notes, plans, journal entries, receipts, statements, everything.
-Markdown files, all local, many deeply personal.
-The gap between a voice memo on my watch and a note in my vault was… manual.
+The gap between a voice memo on my watch and a note in my vault was all manual.
+Transcribe, copy, paste, file, link.
 Friction kills habits, and this had too much friction.

-I wanted to say: “Listen to my voice memos from today and process them into my vault.”
+I wanted to tell Claude: “Listen to my voice memos from today and process them into my vault.”

 So I (with Claude Code) built the MCP tools to make that possible.